 If you have bone-in chicken thighs that have skin, you’ll use the bone-in method above.
 You’ll cook them skin-side-down for 15 minutes and then skin-side-up for another 10-15 minutes, or until they reach 165 degree Fahrenheit on an instant read thermometer.

-How to Remove Skin from Chicken Thighs?
+How to Remove Skin from Chicken Thighs

 If your thighs have skin but you don’t want it on there, you have two options.

-Option 1: Remove the skin before cooking.
+- Remove the skin before cooking.
 With thighs, the skin often will just pull right off.
 If it’s stuck somewhere, I find that clean kitchen shears (these are essentially just sharp scissors) work to snip away any spots where the skin is attached to the meat.

 How do you choose between option 1 and 2?
 I prefer option 2 for two reasons.
 First, it’s easier.
 Second, you get the flavor and some juice from the skin dripping onto the chicken meat as it cooks.
 This adds moisture and flavor but doesn’t add much in the way of fat.